-Inquiries regarding Title IX compliance may be directed to Stacie Caputo, Director of Human Resources, at 973-300-2772, by email at scaputo@sussex.edu (mailto:scaputo@sussex.edu), or by mail at Sussex County Community College, One College Hill Road, Newton, NJ 07860.
+Inquiries regarding Title IX compliance may be directed to James Gaddy, Chief Operating and Human Resources, at 973-300-2306, by email at jgaddy@sussex.edu (mailto:jgaddy@sussex.edu), or by mail at Sussex County Community College, One College Hill Road, Newton, NJ 07860.

-Inquiries pertaining to Section 504 may be directed to Pamela Cavanagh, M.Ed., Accessibilities Coordinator/Advisor at pcavanagh@sussex.edu), or by mail at Sussex County Community College, One College Hill Road, Newton, NJ 07860.
+Inquiries pertaining to Section 504 may be directed to Pamela Cavanagh, M.Ed., Accessibilities Coordinator/Advisor at pcavanagh@sussex.edu (mailto:pcavanagh@sussex.edu), or by mail at Sussex County Community College, One College Hill Road, Newton, NJ 07860.